moirai2/moirai2/README.md

 - usability - Can execute workflow from a command line or from web page.
 - reprodusibility - Just by adding options (-c), can execute with singularity/Docker container.
 - scalability - Easy to expand computational power using virtual environment like [Hokusa-Sailing Ship](https://i.riken.jp/en/data-sci/).
-- flexibility - Workflow processes are loosly connected with [semantic triples](https://en.wikipedia.org/wiki/Semantic_triple)
+- flexibility - Workflow processes are loosly connected with Subject-Predicate-Object (SPO) in [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 Let's me explain these concepts with examples: